SadraNafisi/Reminder-Telegram-bot/README.rst

 2- Obtain a bot in telegram from a bot called `BotFather <https://t.me/botfather>`_

-3- BotFather takes **api-token** when process of creating bot finished. copy that!
+3- BotFather gives **api-token** when process of creating bot finished. copy that!

 4- in ``telegram_bot.py`` instead of ``<api_token>`` paste that::